Changing course before the flood: Lower Shire river basin flood risk management

 Please briefly describe your Water ChangeMaker journey

 The people of the Lower Shire Valley in Malawi, are faced with extreme development challenges due to a highly variable climate including regular floods that in many areas occur almost annually, and droughts that trap them in poverty and food insecurity.
 Recognising the severe humanitarian and economic impacts of flooding, the Government of Malawi initiated an assignment aimed at developing and implementing National Guidelines for Community-Based Flood Risk Management (FRM); flood risk mapping, planning, design and construction of FRM measures; public education campaigns and the establishment of an appropriate flood early warning system in the Lower Shire Valley, as part of the wider Shire River Basin Management Programme (SRBMP).
 Before this project, no guidelines for FRM planning, design and implementation at District, Traditional Authority (TA) or Group Village Head (GVH) level existed.
-The project undertaken by Aurecon in association with BRLi, aimed to address this by developing; approaches for Flood Risk Management Planning; cost appropriate approaches to address flooding; implementing these in selected villages; and capturing these experiences in National Guidelines to be used by the Malawian Department of Disaster Management Affairs (DoDMA) and the Department of Irrigation and Water Development (DWR).
+The project undertaken by Zutari (previously Aurecon Africa) in association with BRLi, aimed to address this by developing approaches for Flood Risk Management Planning; costing appropriate approaches to address flooding; implementing these in selected villages; and capturing these experiences in National Guidelines to be used by the Malawian Department of Disaster Management Affairs (DoDMA) and the Department of Irrigation and Water Development (DWR).

 Please describe the change that your initiative created and how was it achieved